Kim Kardashian Poses In A Swimsuit Amid Criticism Over Her Brand’s Lack Of Diversity

-Kim Kardashian has shared a jaw-dropping photo on Monday morning, but remained tight-lipped over her makeup brand KKW Beauty’s alleged lack of diversity.
+Kim Kardashian has shared a jaw-dropping photo on Monday morning, but she remained tight-lipped over her makeup brand KKW Beauty’s alleged lack of diversity.
 On Sunday, social media erupted with criticism over Kardashian’s brand’s alleged exclusion of dark-skinned women in its latest concealer line.

-But the Keeping Up With The Kardashians star appeared unfazed by all the criticism floating around when she took to Instagram to share a revealing snap of herself donning a drenched white swimsuit, which bared a whole lot of skin in Kardashian’s chest area, according to the Daily Mail.
+But the Keeping Up With the Kardashians star appeared unfazed by all the criticism floating around when she took to Instagram to share a revealing snap of herself donning a drenched white swimsuit, which bared a whole lot of skin in Kardashian’s chest area, according to the Daily Mail.

-The photo, which has amassed a whopping more than one million likes on Instagram within just two hours on Monday, is a behind-the-scenes pic from Kardashian’s latest photoshoot for Elle’s April cover.
+The photo, which has amassed a whopping more than 1 million likes on Instagram within just two hours on Monday, is a behind-the-scenes pic from Kardashian’s latest photo shoot for Elle’s April cover.
 The reality star has yet to break her silence on allegations that her makeup brand lacked diversity in its new line of concealers.

 Social media users have showered Kim Kardashian with criticism over her brand’s alleged lack of diversity after KKW Beauty launched a campaign advertising its new concealers as “inclusive” and available in “16 shades,” according to the Washington Post.
 But many users were quick to notice that the 16 shades in the new line do not cater to darker skin.